OperatingSystemsAtNTU/OS-21-Spring-at-NTU/mp2.md

 * Following sections are expected to be **DIFFICULT**.
 You are encouraged to discuss with other classmates, but do not share code or report. **Write the code on your own** and **write the report in your own words**.
 * **If your explanation does not correspond to your code, you are also suspected of committing plagiarism.** TAs will decide whether you can get partial score for corresponding section, or fail this course.
 * List your assumptions, if any.
 Of course, any assumption should not violate the [SPECs](./mp2#specs).
-* **If your code was based on some critical assumptions and you lack them in report, TAs will decide whether you get partial score or get 0 for corresponding section.** In some severe cases, you might be suspected of committing plagiarism.
+* **If your code was based on some critical assumptions and you lack them in report, TAs will decide whether you get partial score or get 0 for corresponding section.** In some severe cases, you may be suspected of committing plagiarism.

+**Note**: Make sure you fully understand [Print a Page Table](/mp2#print-a-page-table-20) and [Generate a Page Fault](/mp2#generate-a-page-fault-10) sections before moving on.

 ### SPECs